-Bayview-Hunters Point is over-parked, with more cars needing parking than legal on-street spaces.
+The Bayview is over-parked, with more cars needing parking than legal on-street spaces.
 Parking is hard to find, and it's not safe to park your car far away from where you live.
 Prevalent sidewalk parking is hazardous for citizens with mobility issues and double-parking on 3rd Street creates transit delays and safety hazards.
-But without better transit service, residents feel like a car is necessary for living in Bayview-Hunters Point.
+But without better transit service, residents feel like a car is necessary for living in the Bayview.